s3prl/s3prl/README.md

 Introduction
 ------------------------------------
-This is an open source project called S3PRL, which stands for **S**elf-**S**upervised **S**peech **P**re-training and **R**epresentation **L**earning.
-In this toolkit, various *upstream* self-supervised speech models are implemented with easy-to-load setups, and *downstream* evaluation tasks are available with easy-to-use scripts.
-Below is an intuitive illustration on how this toolkit may help you:
+* This is an open source toolkit called S3PRL, which stands for **S**elf-**S**upervised **S**peech **P**re-training and **R**epresentation **L**earning.
+* In this toolkit, various *upstream* self-supervised speech models are available with easy-to-load setups, and *downstream* evaluation tasks are available with easy-to-use scripts.
+* Below is an intuitive illustration on how this toolkit may help you:

 <img src="https://github.com/andi611/Self-Supervised-Speech-Pretraining-and-Representation-Learning/blob/master/file/S3PRL-interface.png" width="900"/>

 - **View the list of *upstreams* we support: [Upstream README](https://github.com/s3prl/s3prl/tree/master/upstream#upstream-models)**
 - **View the list of *downstreams* we support: [Downstream README](https://github.com/s3prl/s3prl/tree/master/downstream#downstream-tasks)**

-Feel free to use or modify our toolkit in your research, any bug report or improvement suggestion will be appreciated.
-If you have any questions, please [open up a new issue](https://github.com/s3prl/s3prl/issues).
-If you find this toolkit helpful to your research, please do consider to cite [our papers](#Citation), thanks!
+* Feel free to use or modify our toolkit in your research, any bug report or improvement suggestion will be appreciated.
+* If you have any questions, please [open up a new issue](https://github.com/s3prl/s3prl/issues).
+* If you find this toolkit helpful to your research, please do consider to cite [our papers](#Citation), thanks!

 <details><summary>List of papers that used our toolkit (Feel free to add your own paper by making a pull request)</summary><p>